 Reports of Sexual Violence, Sexual Harassment and Gender Discrimination:

 AA&EO staff stand ready to respond to these reports during normal business hours of 8:00 am to 5:00 pm Monday through Friday per our standard protocol.
-Those wishing to make a report may do so via phone by leaving a voicemail, email or our online Title IX Incident Report Form.
+Those wishing to make a report may do so via phone by leaving a voicemail, email or our online Incident Report Form.
 Those wishing to make anonymous reports may call and leave an anonymous voice message and a member of our office will return your call as soon as possible during normal business hours.

 Mandatory reporting obligations remain in effect during this time.
 Mandatory Reporters must report any incidents of sexual violence or harassment directly to our office immediately.
 We have expanded reporting options during the COVID-19 pandemic.
-AA&EO Staff continues to receive phone messages and will respond promptly upon receipt, but reporters are also welcome to report via our secure Title IX Incident Report Form, or via email during this time.
+AA&EO Staff continues to receive phone messages and will respond promptly upon receipt, but reporters are also welcome to report via our secure Incident Report Form, or via email during this time.
 For more information on mandatory reporting obligations, please visit our webpage.
 Learn More

 Upon receipt of reports, AA&EO staff will continue to reach out to impacted parties to provide information and available supports.
 AA&EO staff are also available to meet by Zoom.
 Interim measures remain available to impacted individuals and continue to be evaluated on a case by case basis.
 If needed, investigations will continue to be conducted during this time.

 Reports of Discrimination, Harassment and Bias: